LivingWithHippos/unchained-bot/README.md

 ####  4. Install the software

-This part will assume you have python > 3.4 installed.
+This part will assume you have Python > 3.4 installed.

 **IMPORTANT:**
 The bot will respond only as long as the software runs.
 My suggestion is to use a raspberry pi.